tamunoWoks/python_notebook/useful_tips.md

 - **range():**
 The `range()` function in `for` loops has you specify the number that the loop goes up to, minus one.
-In programming, ranges are often specified in a “closed, open” format that includes the starting number but excludes the ending number.
+&nbsp;&nbsp;&nbsp;&nbsp;In programming, ranges are often specified in a “closed, open” format that includes the starting number but excludes the ending number.

 - **Module names:**
 When you save your Python scripts, take care not to give them a name that is used by one of Python’s modules, such as random.py, sys.py, os.py, or math.py.